 All Civilian Conservation Corps pins, hiking medallions, and accessories are hand crafted in the United States.
 Choose from these options

 The Civilian Conservation Corps (CCC) was a public work relief program that operated from 1933 to 1943 in the United States for unemployed, unmarried men from relief families.
 The CCC, also known as Roosevelt's Tree Army, was credited with renewing the nation's decimated forests by planting an estimated three billion trees from 1933 to 1942.
 This was crucial, especially in states affected by the Dust Bowl, where reforestation was necessary to break the wind, hold water in the soil, and hold the soil in place.
-So far reaching was the CCC's reforestation program that it was responsible for more than half the reforestation, public and private, accomplish in the nation's history.
+So far reaching was the CCC's reforestation program that it was responsible for more than half the reforestation, public and private, accomplished in the nation's history.

 Eligibility requirements for the CCC carried several simple stipulations.
 Congress required U.S. citizenship only.
 Other standards were set by the ECW.
 Sound physical fitness was mandatory because of the hard physical labor required.
 Men had to be unemployed, unmarried, and between the ages of 18 and 26, although the rules were eventually relaxed for war veterans.
 Enlistment was for a duration of six months, although many reenlisted after their alloted time was up.